Salford Alumnus lands major record deal

 “In the immediate future two particularly exciting album releases I'm part of are Caoilfhionn Rose's 'Truly' which is being released on Gondwana Records and Nichola Smith's album which will be released in the autumn!”

 Joy in Bewilderment will be released later this year on July 16.
-You can learn more about Joshua and the album here.

 For all press office enquiries please email firstname.lastname@example.org.